- About Us

 Bill had a variety of interests.
 He was a staunch fan of the University of Nebraska Cornhusker football team.
 Bill loved music; He played the trumpet and the drums throughout his life.
 He loved public speaking and was a member of several Toastmasters Clubs including the Harry Diamond Laboratory Toastmasters Club.
 Bill enjoyed humor, and he loved to make people laugh.
 He was an animal lover who liked to help stray cats and dogs.
 Bill enjoyed target shooting and was a member of the Berwyn Rod and Gun Club in Bowie, MD.
 Bill also loved reading and had an extensive library.
 Through reading, Bill discovered the writings and ideas of the philosopher Ayn Rand.
 Ms. Rand’s work made a significant impact on Bill’s personal philosophy of life.
 Most importantly, Bill was a member of Alcoholics Anomoyous for 38 years.

 Bill is survived by his wife of 26 years Marjorie Bennett, three daughters Jeannie Frock of Felton, DE, Carrie Smith of Golden, CO, and Jennifer Bernard of Groton, CT.
-Bill has three granddaughters Holly Schlotfeldt of Fort Walton Beach, FL, and Dixie and Annie Strange of Golden, CO.
+Bill has four granddaughters Holly Schlotfeldt of Fort Walton Beach, FL, Dixie and Annie Strange of Golden, CO, and Anna Henderson of Fredericksburg, VA.
 Additionally Bill is also survived by his sisters Diane Pauley of Oceanside, CA and Cindy Van der Sterre of Hobbs, NM.
 He had 4 nephews (Alex, Carl William, Sean and Lucas), 5 nieces (Penelope, Heather, Dorothy, Rachel, and Sarah), 2 great-nephews and 2 great-nieces.
 Bill was preceded in death by his parents Bill and Dorothy Bernard.

 A memorial service celebrating Bill’s life will be held from 2:00 – 4:00 pm on Saturday, May 6, 2017 at Donald V. Borgwardt Funeral Home, 4400 Powder Mill Road, Beltsville, MD 20705-2751.